Alice in Wonderland (2010 film): Theatrical

 Alice in Wonderland was theatrically released in the UK and the U.S., in Disney Digital 3D, RealD 3D, and IMAX 3D as well as in regular theaters on March 5, 2010.
-Prior to the release, the film was premiered at the Odeon Leicester Square in London on February 25, 2010, for the The Prince's Foundation for Children and The Arts fundraiser where the Prince of Wales and the Duchess of Cornwall attended.
+Prior to the release, the film was premiered at the Odeon Leicester Square in London on February 25, 2010, for The Prince's Foundation for Children and The Arts fundraiser where the Prince of Wales and the Duchess of Cornwall attended.

 On February 12, 2010, major UK theater chains, Odeon, Vue, and Cineworld had planned to boycott the film because of a reduction of the interval between cinema and DVD release from the usual seventeen-week period to twelve.
 Disney's pretext for cutting short Alices theatrical run, is possibly to avoid the release of the DVD clashing with the 2010 FIFA World Cup.
 However, exhibitors protested that Alice would be less threatened by the World Cup than other titles.
 A week after the announcement, Cineworld, who has a 24% share of UK box office, chose to play the film on more than 150 screens.
 Cineworld's chief executive Steve Wiener said, "As leaders in 3D, we did not want the public to miss out on such a visual spectacle.
 As the success of Avatar has shown, there is currently a huge appetite for the 3D experience."
 Shortly after, the Vue cinema chain also reached an agreement with Disney, but Odeon had still chosen to boycott in Britain, Ireland, and Italy.
 On February 25, 2010, Odeon had reached an agreement and decided to show the film on March 5.
 It also did not affect their plans to show the film in Spain, Germany, Portugal, and Austria.